Short answer: No. True crochet cannot currently be made by machine.

 I know that sewing and knitting have machines that help create projects.
-Wouldn’t it be wonderful if there was an awesome tool to help you create your latest crochet creation?
+Wouldn’t it be wonderful if there were an awesome tool to help you create your latest crochet creation?
 This article will let you know if there is a secret crochet hack.

-Can Crochet Be Machine Made?
+Can Crochet Be Done by Machine?

 Unlike knitting, true crochet can’t be achieved with a machine.
 Crochet stitches are just too complicated to replicate on a machine.
 A crochet chain stitch could be machine created by using one of the needles.
 But that’s as good as you are going to get.

 Mix crochet with knitting!
-I may not be able to give you a crochet machine, but I can tell you about the next best thing, it’s a knitting machine.
+I may not be able to give you a crochet machine, but I can tell you about the next best thing: it’s a knitting machine.
 I know it is not the same, but it is much quicker.

-There are many types of knitting machines such as the flatbed knitting machine or the circular knitting machine.
+There are many types of knitting machines, such as the flatbed knitting machine or the circular knitting machine.
 A flatbed machine can be very pricey.
 I personally enjoy using the cheaper circular knitting machine called the Addi Express.

 You don’t need to know how to knit to use it….
 I don’t.
 You simply crank the handle to create a panel or tube.
 I use crochet in combination with the knit panel and have made many beautiful & quick projects.